chaitanyarahalkar/test-repo/README.md

 ![Octal permissions](octal-permission.png "Octal permissions")

 A set bit indicates that the permission exists and a clear bit indicates that it is removed.
+Similar permissions can be assigned to directories as well.

+##### SUID & SGID Permissions